Bira/octopus-carnival/_drafts/lphr-scene-10.md

     - Occupying this position grants a bonus action.
 May use its complimentary skills on the bonus action.
     - Skills: Strategy, Tactics, Administration.

+# [GM] This Week's Mission

+What should I throw at myself this time?
+Let's take a look at what's available.

+- Mission 1, Decoding the Documents: Ongoing, we're at week 2/7.

+- Mission 2, Investigating the Fires: We did this one on Week 1.

+- Mission 3, Prisoners of Salt: We did this one on Week _0_.

+- Mission 4, Murders in the Nursery: This might be a good candidate, but I would not run it as written.

+  We have a total of three instances of "Did the Temple Hill Slasher somehow return from the dead?" missions.
+This one, another one in Adventure 2 where it's a copycat, and one way into Adventure 5 where he really does return.
+I don't believe we need to tease this return quite so many times, so instead I'm pulling the adventure 2 mission here.